After years of delays, the most advanced aircraft carrier ever built is underway

 The brief deployment to the Atlantic is expected to further test the systems that delayed its debut.
 The carrier and its strike group will exercise with eight other nations.

-"We already know all of this stuff works, and now we want to use it," Captain Paul Lanzilotta, the Ford's commanding officer, told reporters visiting the ship while underway in the Atlantic last week.
+"We already know all of this stuff works, and now we want to use it," Captain Paul Lanzilotta, the Ford's commanding officer, told reporters visiting the ship last week.

 The Ford faced several delays related to some of the 23 new technologies it brings on board.